 Spinal cord monitoring system in use for complex spine surgery

 Most complex spinal surgeries can be performed through very small skin cuts and use of newer technologies like operating microscopes, endoscopes and intraoperative xray imaging as well as Xray based intraoperative computerised navigation systems.
 Minimally invasive surgeries can be done for lumbar or cervical disc prolapse, spondylolisthesis, spinal tumors, spinal fractures and spinal infections.

-Minimally invasive spinal fixation being performed for spinal fracture
+Minimally invasive spinal fixation being performed

 We have the Medtronic StealthStation® surgical navigation imaging system which enable surgeons to visualize the anatomy of a patient’s spine during surgery and to precisely track the location of their surgical instruments in relation to the anatomy.
 Using these technologies during delicate and complex procedures, surgeons may navigate more precisely, may perform less-invasive procedures, can possibly reduce radiation for surgeons, staff and patients and potentially help improve clinical outcomes.

 Spinal Fixation being performed using Computerised Spinal Navigation System